The lighting department is comprised of two separate but equally important departments; Grips and Electricians (lamp operators, lighting technicians).

 At the end of a long day of hoisting canvas, tying ropes and driving stakes into the ground they were too exhausted to reach down to the ground and hoist the duffle bag onto their shoulders so they sewed canvas handles or “grips” onto their duffle bags.
 They were referred to as the guys with the “grips” on their bags or simply “grips”.

 When the moving picture industry started the men best prepared to deal with a mobile theatrical production were the theatre and circus grips.
 Silent pictures we initially filmed outside in the bright sunlight on giant turntables that the grips rotated to face our most economical lighting source, the sun.
 They also erected canvases and shelters to reflect light or cast shadows.
+They moved the walls on the turntables and were in charge of construction on the set and on location.
 The industry’s 12 hours standard work day was intially installed to take advantage of every hour of availble sunlight.
 The Standard 14 hour work day that we work today was designed to take advantage of dedicated professionals that love the job and could care less about raising a family and maintaining marriages (Like you didn’t know I’d sneak a shot in).

 Duties of the Modern era grip department